alex-eleva/shiny-octo-fortnight/rules.md

 they will be able to message other team members for assistance.

 ## How we will back up each other to ensure that deadlines are not missed
+We will send texts to each other about deadline reminders and put the dates in our calenders.
+We will also create mini deadlines to meet and check on each other's progress.

 ## Add any other rules that your team establishes to help each other work effectively together